Saturday, 25, Apr, 2026

 Headnote :

-Agricultural income as defined in a.
-2(1) of the Indian Income. tat Act, 1922, signifies income proximately derived from direct association with land by a person who actually tills the land or 877 gets it cultivated by others.
-Agricultural income does not mean income which can be ultimately or indir...
+Agricultural income, as defined in section 2(1) of the Indian Income Tax Act of 1922, refers to income that is directly derived from land by an individual who either cultivates the land themselves or has it cultivated by others.
+It does not include income that can be traced back to agricultural acti...

 India United Mills Ltd. Vs. Commissioner of Excess Profits Tax, Bombay [1954] INSC 102 (28 October 1954)